 Carnival Panorama Ship Review and Photos

 A review and photos of Carnival Panorama.
-This is the last ship in Carnival Cruise Line’s Vista-class that was launched in November 2019 and is currently sailing from Long Beach, California.
-This is the first new ship to debut on the west coast in over 20 years.
+This is the last ship in Carnival Cruise Line’s Vista class.
+That was launched in November 2019 and is currently sailing from Long Beach, California.
+This is the first new ship to debut on the West Coast in over 20 years.

 READ MORE: 15 Carnival Panorama Changes [PHOTOS]